dresl2000/Kickle/KickleFrontend/readme.md

 recommended by google

 Preperations:
-+ use componets
+* use componets
-+ adopt a feature based directory structure
+* adopt a feature based directory structure
-+ use service instead of factory
+* use service instead of factory
-+ unidirectional data flow
+* unidirectional data flow
 	switch to flux/ redux
-+ consider using RxJs
+* consider using RxJs
 	angular uses observables exensively
-+ write new components in typescript
+* write new components in typescript
-+ don't learn Angular2 while migrating. create simple web app before that
+* **don't learn Angular2 while migrating. create simple web app before that**
+* avoid $compile, replace, priority

-+ start with services
+1. port services and downgrade them. start with services with few dependencies
+2. port components and downgrade them